LukeShortCloud/rootpages/src/ansible.rst

     $ ansible-galaxy install --roles-path <PATH> <USER_NAME>.<ROLE_NAME>

-For a Role to work with Ansible Galaxy, it is required to have the ``meta/main.yml`` file.
-This will define supported Ansible versions and systems, dependencies on other Roles, the license, and other useful information.
+For a role to work with Ansible Galaxy, it is required to have the ``meta/main.yml`` file.
+This will define supported Ansible versions and systems, dependencies on other roles, the license, and other useful information.
 [58]

 .. code-block:: yaml

+    ---
     galaxy_info:
       author:
       description: